ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/numpy.md

 ## NumPy

+Numpy is a library for working with tensors, i.e. multi-dimensional arrays.
+Array has values of the same underlying type, and it is simpler than dataframe, but it offers more mathematical operations, and creates less overhead.

 ### The basics of numpy arrays

 Data manipulation in Python is nearly synonymous with NumPy array manipulation: even newer tools like **Pandas** are built around the NumPy array.
 This section will present several examples of using NumPy array manipulation to access data and subarrays, and to split, reshape, and join the arrays.
 While the types of operations shown here may seem a bit dry and pedantic, they comprise the building blocks of many other examples used throughout the book.
 Get to know them well!